alpeb/pulptunes-relay/README.md

 This is a standard Play application.
 Please read [Play's docs](https://playframework.com/documentation/2.5.x/Deploying) to decide the best deployment/running strategy for you.

-In pulptunes.com we run directly from the source by issuing `sbt start` one time for each instance and passing-on the appropriate config overrides.
+In pulptunes.com we run directly from the source by issuing `sbt start` one time for each instance, passing-on the appropriate config overrides and `-Dhttp.port=x` to specify the port for each instance.

 When running from the source, each instance can be stopped with `kill $(cat target/universal/stage/RUNNING_PID)`.